huggingface/transformers/docs/source/en/model_doc/bros.md

 In TMLM, tokens are randomly masked, and the model predicts the masked tokens using spatial information and other unmasked tokens.
 AMLM is a 2D version of TMLM.
 It randomly masks text tokens and predicts with the same information as TMLM, but it masks text blocks (areas).

+`BrosForTokenClassification` has a simple linear layer on top of BrosModel.
+It predicts the label of each token.
+`BrosSpadeEEForTokenClassification` has an `initial_token_classifier` and `subsequent_token_classifier` on top of BrosModel. `initial_token_classifier` is used to predict the first token of each entity, and `subsequent_token_classifier` is used to predict the next token of within entity. `BrosSpadeELForTokenClassification` has an `entity_linker` on top of BrosModel. `entity_linker` is used to predict the relation between two entities.

+`BrosForTokenClassification` and `BrosSpadeEEForTokenClassification` essentially perform the same job.
+However, `BrosForTokenClassification` assumes input tokens are perfectly serialized (which is very challenging task since they exist in a 2D space), while `BrosSpadeEEForTokenClassification` allows for more flexibility in handling serialization errors as it predicts next connection tokens from one token.

+`BrosSpadeELForTokenClassification` perform the intra-entity linking task.
+It predicts relation from one token (of one entity) to another token (of another entity) if these two entities share some relation.

-It achieves comparable or better result on Key Information Extraction (KIE) benchmarks such as FUNSD, SROIE, CORD and SciTSR, without relying on explicit visual features.
+Bros achieves comparable or better result on Key Information Extraction (KIE) benchmarks such as FUNSD, SROIE, CORD and SciTSR, without relying on explicit visual features.

 The abstract from the paper is the following: